onehashai/onehash-connect/help/connect-through-a-proxy.md

 # Connect through a proxy

-Some corporate and university networks may require you to connect to Zulip via a proxy.
+Some corporate and university networks may require you to connect to OneHash Connect via a proxy.

 ## Web

-Zulip uses your browser's default proxy settings.
-To set a custom proxy just for Zulip, check your browser's instructions for setting a custom proxy for a single website.
+OneHash Connect uses your browser's default proxy settings.
+To set a custom proxy just for OneHash Connect, check your browser's instructions for setting a custom proxy for a single website.

 ## Desktop